4 Must-Haves for Data Governance Success in Financial Services

 What might this look like if you were to apply it to the previous example around the personalization of products and services?
 The “painkillers” might include things like a centralized collection of customer data for sales and marketing, or a common set of data quality metrics to indicate whether data is accurate, consistent, and trusted.
 The corresponding “vitamins” could be data profiling that adds depth and context to customer data, or quality monitoring to trigger notifications when data quality falls outside of acceptable boundaries.

 By following these four steps, you can lay a foundation for successful financial services data governance that leads to meaningful business value.
-To learn more about data governance in the financial services industry, watch our free on-demand webinar, Four Must-Haves for Data Governance Success in Financial Services.
+To learn more about Best Practices for Data Integrity in Financial Services, read this TDWI check list report.